 The last track on this CD, a live cover of Jimmy Reed's Baby, What You Want Me to Do, provides a kind of coda.
 It's also, I guess, intended not quite as a joke, but as a tongue-in-cheek form of audio verité.
 It says it was a recorded live at the Old Princeton Landing, where Neil and Crazy Horse were known to play impromptu, unannounced gigs to get their mojos working and connect with their destiny as third best garage band in the world, or something.
 It's bootleg quality, and bad bootleg quality at that.
 Tim Mulligan, one of Neil's regular engineers, could undoubtedly have done a much better job, if he'd been instructed to, so we must assume that he was under orders to catch all that barroom chatter (which can't have been easy because you'd imagine that even the local barflies would shut up and listen a bit when Neil Young was playing 20 feet away).

-Anyway, this stunt means more for now since I was in Old Princeton Landing (that's 'OPL' to those in the know) just, er, 23 nights ago, where participants in the International Rust Fest were playing their versions of Neil songs for some six hours (I have to admit I left after two and a half).
+This stunt means more to me now since I was in Old Princeton Landing (that's 'OPL' to those in the know) just, er, 23 nights ago, where participants in the International Rust Fest were playing their versions of Neil songs for some six hours (I have to admit I left after two and a half).
 A particularly fine rendition of Barstool Blues stands out in memory.
 It's a nice enough place; small.

 This album was on in the car that July of 1996, at the same time as Booth and the Bad Angel.
 M surprised me by saying that she wanted to come with Richard and me to see Neil and Crazy Horse in Paris (at some horrible arena on 4th July) — that was just before we headed to Dorset.
 I had an email from her last week, the first contact in seven and a half years.
 We're meeting next month.